-The key observation that frees us from such burden is that the traditional kernel initialization process is not compatible with "specify full behavior and hide all underlying details."
-For example, start_kernel in Linux kernel3 makes a sequence of calls to module initializations. mCertiKOS's initialization (see its call graph in Fig. 18) is a chain of calls to layer initializations; this pattern complies with the guideline that initializing one layer should hide the detail about initializing the lower layers.
+Finally, kernel initialization is another difficult task that has been missing from other kernel verification projects.
+The traditional kernel initialization process is not compatible with "specify full behavior and hide all underlying details."
+For example, start\kernel in Linux kernel makes a sequence of calls to module initializations. mCertiKOS's initialization (see its call graph in Fig. 16) is a chain of calls to layer initializations; this pattern complies with the guideline that initializing one layer should hide the detail about initializing the lower layers.
 Without layering, the specifications of all functions will be populated with initialization flags for each module they depend on.
 This makes encapsulation harder and could also lead to a quadratic blowup in size and proving effort.